 Facebook: NC Wesleyan’s Facebook pages have a profanity filter in place that will filter and hide any comments or wall posts.
 However, page reviews are not filtered and cannot be hidden or deleted.
-An inappropriate page review should be reported directly to the Marketing Department for removal.
-If a user continues to post inappropriate content to any of our pages, you should report this to the Social Media Manager, Stephen Mann (firstname.lastname@example.org).
+An inappropriate page review should be reported directly to the Office of Marketing and Communications for removal.
+If a user continues to post inappropriate content to any of our pages, you should report this to the Social Media & PR Manager, Stephen Mann (firstname.lastname@example.org).

 Twitter: Tweets that mention @-mention any of NC Wesleyan’s accounts and contain inappropriate content cannot be deleted or hidden.
-In this case, the tweet can be reported to the Marketing Department and, if warranted, the user can be blocked.
+In this case, the tweet can be reported to the Office of Marketing and Communications and, if warranted, the user can be blocked.

 Instagram: Inappropriate comments can be deleted by swiping to the right on the comment itself and selecting the red “trashcan” icon.